Forcing the $\Pi^1_n$-Uniformization Property: Main Proof

-\end{lemma} \begin{proof} Assume not, then there would be an uncountable, transitive $M$ as in $(\ast\ast)$ for which the conclusion of the Lemma fails.
-But by L\"owenheim-Skolem, there would be a countable $N\prec M$ which we can transitively collapse, and which would witness that $(\ast \ast)$ is not true for every countable, transitive model, which is a contradiction. \end{proof} As a consequence, if we work in proper generic extensions of $W$ which, for every $\eta < \omega_1$, satisfy that if $S_{\omega \eta +2n}$ or $S_{\omega \eta +2n+1}$ are not Suslin, then exactly one of the trees is not Suslin (which we will do), then the pattern which is coded into $r$ and which is observed in some inner model $L[X]$ is the pattern observed in the real world as well.
+\begin{proof} Assume not, then there would be an uncountable, transitive $M$ which is a counterexample to the assertion of the Lemma.
+By L\"owenheim-Skolem, there would be a countable $N\prec M$, $r\in N$ which we can transitively collapse to obtain the transitive $\bar{N}$.
+But $\bar{N}$ would witness that $(\ast \ast)_r((x,y,m))$ is not true for every countable, transitive model, which is a contradiction. \end{proof}